I live in a weird house.

 The only downside to the space, other than the by-ladder-only access, was the particleboard floor.
 Let's just say it: I'm not a Fan of particleboard.

-It only took approximately nine years, but I finally tackled the flooring.
+It only took a few (approximately nine) years, but I finally tackled the flooring.
 The room is an octagonal so it just screamed for a black and white checkerboard floor to give it a magical Alice in Wonderland feel.
-Being a big Fan of Wonderland and checkerboard floors, I began the hunt for some black and white floor tiles.
+I'm a huge Fan of Wonderland and checkerboard floors.
+In fact, I have added checkerboard floors to every home I have renovated but they have always been khaki and white checks.
+This time I was gonna go full-on Wonderland with black and white floor tiles.

 Wood floors were ordered and installed.
 All I had to do was paint them.
 I should have known that things always take longer than anticipated (because all remodeling projects always do) but I foolishly convinced myself that I could do it in a week.

 And I did do it in a week.
 Times four.
 Or maybe it was five.
-After the 1000th trip up the ladder (perched over the spiraling stone steps—just to add a little more precariousness to the climb) I had lost all sense of time.
+After the 1000th trip up the ladder (perched over the spiraling Quasimodo steps to add a little more precariousness to the climb) I had lost all sense of time.

-l had fallen UP a rabbit hole.
-I definitely found myself in Wonderland—as in I kept WONDER-ing . . .
-How did I LAND myself in this mess?
+It didn't take long to realize that l had fallen UP a rabbit hole.
+I really was in Wonderland—as in I kept WONDER-ing, How did I LAND myself in this mess?

 But I survived and along the way I learned a few things that I thought would be good to share with others who might be contemplating painting a checkerboard floor.